austynwhaley/team-profile-generator/README.md

 ## Description

-### This application creates a HTML file for a company or project that displays a teampage which includes all the teammates and their role along wiht personal information about them
+### This application creates a HTML file for a company or project that displays a teampage which includes all the teammates and their role along with personal information about them

 ---